Owain Glyndŵr's Parliament House: The Glyndŵr Institute

 The Glyndŵr Institute is located next to Parliament House at Nos.
-80-88 Heol Maengwyn.
-It dates to 1911 and was built for Lord Davies of Llandiam, who bought two cottages on the site in 1909.
+80–88 Heol Maengwyn.
+It dates to 1911 and was built for Lord Davies of Llandinam, who bought two cottages on the site in 1909.
 It was probably designed by architect Frank Shayler, who undertook other similar work for Lord Davies.
-The design is that of an L-plan black and white Tudor revival building with a slate roof and stone chimney stacks.
-The left elevation of the building features a bay front with a broad bracketed gable, and diamond-leaded glazed windows with mullions and transoms.
+The design is that of an L-plan black-and-white Tudor Revival building with a slate roof and stone chimney stacks.
+The left elevation of the building features a bay front with a broad-bracketed gable, and diamond-leaded glazed windows with mullions and transoms.
 A two-storey porch in the centre features a similar gable design with overhanging eaves and a garlanded rainwater head.
 A cross-framed oriel window and pediment adorn the segmental-arched entrance with a boarded and studded door.
 The right elevation of the building features a three-storey tower with a pyramidal roof and tall weathervane.
-There is a pointed arch doorway to the tower, which features a dog-leg staircase and a partially-carved stone handrail inside.
+There is a pointed arch doorway to the tower, which features a dog-leg staircase and a partially carved stone handrail inside.
 Other interior features include some half-timbered walls and a stone fireplace with half-round columns.

 The building was listed Cadw Grade II in November 1990.
 Today it serves as a civic building and tourist office.